project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/upgrading_dbs.md

 ``Run java -cp "cassandra-migration-0.0.1-SNAPSHOT-jar-with-dependencies.jar com.contrastsecurity.cassandra.migration.utils.MigrationScriptEntryPoint`` on your remote cassandra machine.

-- The command includes all those files from this location of your codebase `**resources/db/migration/cassandra**`, which have filenames as  per the following naming convention:
+- The command includes all those files from this location of your codebase `**resources/db/migration/cassandra**`, which has a filenames as per the following naming convention:

 **V{major_version_no}.{minor_version_no}_{filename}.cql**

-The example ofthe file naming convention is as follows:
+The example of the file naming convention is as follows:

        - V1.0_cassandra.cql    // correct file format
        - V1.0.1_cassandra.cql  // incorrect file format

-While execution the script includes all the files with the following naming convention from **resources/db/migration/cassandra** location.

-   **V{major_version_no}.{minor_version_no}_{filename}.cql**

 - In case, if any of the files fails to get included, the script execution will break unless the issue is fixed.
 - After fixing the file ,you need to delete the corresponding false entry under cassandra_migration_version table which is auto
   generated during the upgrade process.

 <pre>
-Table structure ----
+Table structure
 version text PRIMARY KEY,
 checksum int,
 description text,